IMPORTANT: 911 Address Verification and Update Information

 Truespeed reserves the unilateral right to change, modify, increase, decrease, or add surcharges, connection fees as may be required from time to time.

 3.04 Reasonable Usage

-Because the overwhelming number of Truespeed residential unlimited calling plan customers use less than 2000 minutes per month and do not have any unusual usage patterns, a customer’s aggregate usage may be considered outside of normal and reasonable use if it exceeds 2000 minutes per month in combination with other factors that may adversely impact other Truespeed customers or the Truespeed network.
+Because the overwhelming number of Truespeed VoIP customers use less than 2000 minutes per month and do not have any unusual usage patterns, a customer’s aggregate usage may be considered outside of normal and reasonable use if it exceeds 2000 minutes per month in combination with other factors that may adversely impact other Truespeed customers or the Truespeed network.

 All Truespeed plans have maximum reasonable call duration of 4 hours per call, after which time the call will be disconnected.
 Unlimited plans are subject to an aggregated limit (outgoing, call forwarding, conferencing, etc.) of all usage and features of 3000 minutes during each monthly billing cycle for inclusive calls.

-Truespeed reserves the right to either suspend your Service and offer you an alternative call plan or terminate your Service if we determine, in our sole and absolute discretion, that your use of the Service or at any time was inconsistent with normal residential average usage patterns of other Truespeed customers.
+Truespeed reserves the right to either suspend your Service and offer you an alternative package or terminate your Service if we determine, in our sole and absolute discretion, that your use of the Service or at any time was inconsistent with normal average usage patterns of other Truespeed customers.
 All usage minutes over 2500 minutes will be billed on a per minute basis based on the rates for the destination country being called.
-If we deem the use of a residential account is being used for commercial use, you will be required to pay our higher rates for Business Plans for all periods in which your use of the Service was inconsistent with normal residential use or the Reasonable Usage limits described herein.
+If we deem the use of a residential account is being used for commercial use, you will be required to pay our higher rates for an appropriate Business Plan for all periods in which your use of the Service was inconsistent with normal residential use or the Reasonable Usage limits described herein.
 Where permitted by law customer may cancel.

 3.05 Equipment Returns